pedrokarneiro/ms_notepad_tricks/README.md

 Create an auto-logging file that will automatically add a new line with a date-time stamp to itself everytime you open it.
 Very useful to keep track of your activities and timesheet.
 Just add .LOG at the first line and leave it there.

 ## Secret #2

-F5 - or - Menu Edit > Time/Date - This will add a date/time stamp to your current document.
+### F5 - or - Menu Edit > Time/Date

+This will add a date/time stamp to your current document.

 ## Secret #3
+### Character codes on page setup

-Menu File > Page Setup, in the Header and Footer sections.
+Go to menu File > Page Setup, in the Header and Footer sections and add one or more of the following:

-### Character codes:
 - &L - Will left-align any characters that follow it.
 - &C - Will center any characters that follow it.
 - &R - Will right-align any characters that follow it.